rich-p-rich/english-tutor-django-p4/README.md

 In addition to the CodeInstitute's overview of the Agile methodology, I found the following Atlassian resource very helpful: https://community.atlassian.com/t5/App-Central/Understanding-the-MoSCoW-prioritization-How-to-implement-it-into/ba-p/2463999

+# Challenges, changes and bugs

-## Changes to the development of the appointments app
+## The development of the appointments app
 My plans regarding the 'make an appointment' functionality changed significantly during the course of development.

 Originally, I wanted anyone - including unregistered users - to be able to book an appointment without setting up an account as I thought this would help covert a higher number of visitors to customers, and this is how I implemented it.
 In order to implement the rest of the CRUD functionality, the 'manage appointments' section was called 'search and edit appointments' so that the user could search for their appointments via email and surname.
 I took the idea from airlines that allow you to view your flight via surname and booking number without actually logging into the account.